ibm-cloud-docs/EventStreams/eventstreams159.md

 ## Mirroring user controls
 {: #user_controls}

-A user can define which topics are mirrored via the [CLI](/docs/EventStreams?topic=EventStreams-cli) or [Administration REST API](/docs/EventStreams?topic=EventStreams-admin_api).
+Mirroring can be configured via the [CLI](/docs/EventStreams?topic=EventStreams-cli) or [Administration REST API](/docs/EventStreams?topic=EventStreams-admin_api).
 All mirroring user controls are performed on the target cluster.

+### Setting the topic selection

 The mirroring selection is made based on the topic names on the source cluster via patterns.
 It is advised that you think carefully about the names of the topics on your source cluster taking into account the advice from the [Considerations when sharing clusters between multiple entities](#sharing_clusters) section.